 - using the same project manager for several projects under a term contract

 - working in clusters with other schools with a term contract.

 A staff member’s labour cost on your property project is a cost to the school’s operational funding as an employee.
 You can’t charge it to the project.

-If a parent or board member has volunteered to become the school’s project manager, they cannot charge a fee because it would create a contractual relationship with your board.
-You would have to follow the Ministry’s procurement process before beginning any work.
+If either has volunteered to become the project manager they cannot charge a fee.
+Any payment would trigger a contractual relationship and you would have to follow the Ministry’s procurement process before beginning any work.

 When the project manager starts at your school, you need to introduce them to your school and the project.

 - the project site, with an orientation tour